Fees and services

 State Government’s new Fee Unit Model

-The Queensland Government is introducing a new Fee Unit Model (the model) under Queensland Treasury’s Principles for Fees and Charges policy.
+The Queensland Government has introduced a new Fee Unit Model (the model) under Queensland Treasury’s Principles for Fees and Charges policy.
 The Fee Unit Model changes the mechanism for how fees are updated annually to reflect indexation.

-The Department of Environment and Science (department) is required to update prescribed regulatory fees by 1 July 2022 at the latest.
+The Department of Environment and Science’s (department) prescribed regulatory fees have been updated to reflect the new model.
 The model replaces fee dollars with a set fee unit, with the fee unit value prescribed in the Acts Interpretation Act 1954 (AIA).